 Skip to content

-Working in the Wilderness of Southern British Columbia
+Working in the Wilderness of British Columbia

-This is a travel guide to destinations no one can really travel to.
-Many of these places were located at the far end of a logging road, hundreds of kilometers from the nearest town, often accessible by helicopter only.
-These are my tales from the road least traveled.
-This is the second part of my extreme wilderness adventures, from a time when I worked for a Geophysics company and searched for gold in the mountains.
-The views were often out of this world and the 2021 version on myself sends thanks to the 2005 version for bringing a camera along for the ride.
+This is the story of my extreme wilderness adventures, from a time when I worked for a Geophysics company searching for gold in the mountains.
+The views were often out of this world and I continue to send retroactive thank you to the 2005 version of myself for bringing a camera along for the ride.
 Sorting through these pictures was a fun trip down memory lane.

 These locations are basically off-limits to the normal person.
 If it wasn’t for my job, I would have never been able to experience these things.
 Working in the wilderness funded several international vacations – to South America, India, and Africa – and as some people say, the journey is the destination.
 I think this journey was one of those events.

 Travel is about exploring new places and experiencing new things.
-These hard-to-reach places in the Southern parts of British Columbia are not places that many get to explore.
+These hard-to-reach places in the remote parts of British Columbia are not places that many get to explore.
 It’s good to know that if you ever needed a break from reality, it is easy to find isolation in these big open spaces.
-It’s hard to imagine how much wilderness there was here, even just a hundred kilometers north of Vancouver.
+It’s hard to imagine how much wilderness there was here, even just a hundred kilometres north of Vancouver.
 Especially as the crow flies, there are places that many will never visit once you leave the highways and known trails.

 These are the destinations at the end of the road, far away from civilization.
 There are no crowds.
 You don’t have to talk to anyone except the small group you arrived here alongside.